aleph-im/aleph-docs/docs/libraries/Aleph.im-Python-SDK/Aggregates/create_aggregate.md

 To create an aggregate, you need to call the `create_aggregate` function </br>
 You must be connected to an account and authenticated to use this function.
 You can use the `AuthenticatedAlephHttpClient` class to authenticate.

+!!! note
+    Since creating an Aggregate message mutates the value of the specific key, if the key exists, the value object will be updated (mutated) with the object you are saving. <br>
+    <br> An exemple is given at the end of this page.

 ## Usage

 ```python